 Before moving on, please don’t take me to be saying that we can never use the words “subjective” and “objective” to mean what we usually take them as meaning (I certainly have used them as such).
 My point in this work is to emphasize technicalities and the importance of remembering those technicalities as we use the words as we usually use them.
 Again, to put what this paper has said another way, when we talk about “objectivity,” we are mostly talking about perspective: when we say “you are objective,” we say “you have a clear perspective” (more so than “you are right”).
 Likewise, when we say, “you are subjective,” we say “you have a cloudy perspective” (more so than “you are wrong”).
 Considering this, both objectivity and subjectivity belong on the same “bar of perspective,” with “objective” being on one end (represented by black) and “subjective” at the other end (represented by white):

-Arguably a digression (though note “digression” isn’t a simile with “unproductive”), we now come to the matter of certainty/uncertainty, which is very similar to the matter of objectivity/subjectivity.
-The matter of convincing and compelling is notably interesting when you consider it in light of the short story “Ludwig” by O.G.
+Arguably a digression (though “digression” isn’t necessarily a simile with “unproductive”), we now come to the matter of certainty/uncertainty, which is very similar to the matter of objectivity/subjectivity.
+The matter of convincing and compelling is notably interesting when considered in light of the short story “Ludwig” by O.G.
 Rose (deeply inspired by On Certainty by Ludwig Wittgenstein), for as that story makes clear, we have certainty over very little, and yet we are still compelled and convinced.
-Few have actually been to Iraq and know for sure that the war there is a fiasco: we rely on the authority of the media and government which inform us about world events.
-Few have actually done the math themselves to verify M-Theory; again, we rely on the authority of experts.
-Few have studied actual documents from the Civil War era to determine for sure what the war was about: we understand the war as historians have taught us to understand it, when they very well could be fabricating their findings.
+Few have actually been to Iraq and know for sure that the war there is a fiasco: we rely on the authority of the media to inform us about world events.
+Few have actually done the math themselves to verify M-Theory.
+We rely on the authority of experts.
+Few have studied actual documents from the Civil War era to determine for sure what the war was about: we understand the war as historians have taught us to understand it.
 All this isn’t to say the War in Iraq isn’t a fiasco, that M-Theory isn’t true, or that historians misrepresent history, but rather to point out that we don’t actually know for sure much of what we believe we know for sure, and yet in no way whatsoever does that seem to impede our capacity to be convinced or compelled.

 How can we be convinced and compelled by that which we cannot be certain about?
 To be uncertain about x is precisely not to be convinced by x, and yet we seem to be convinced readily that “a tree is a tree,” “the cause of the Civil War was State’s rights,” “Pluto exists,” “my friend is honest,” and so on.
 How?
 There seems to be a point where we are certain enough that we can be convinced and compelled (even though we can’t be completely certain).
 This brings us to another gradient: